al1brn/docgen/doc/treed-tree-treelist.md

 Tree interface based on a list

-This class inherits from [impossible to find the section '' in page 'tree'](page.file_name) and list.
+This class inherits from [tree](treed-tree---tree.md) and list.
 Direct children are store in the list.

 Several children can share the same key.